igrib/WindowArranger/README.md

 <img src="docs/screenshots/step4.jpg">
 5. Now Copy the script Paste in the Script
 6. Save as Window Arranger (File -> Save As)
-7. Now open up system prefences -> keyboard -> Keyboard Shortcuts -> Services
+7. Now open up system preferences -> keyboard -> Keyboard Shortcuts -> Services
 8. Select Window Arranger
 <img src ="docs/screenshots/step8.jpg">
 9. Set the keyboard shortcut you want.
-For example: ⌥⌘← (Option + Command + Left Arrrow)
+For example: ⌥⌘← (Option + Command + Left Arrow)

 ##How it works?
 1. Gets the size of the screen and calculates dimensions of half-screen and quarter screen